Schmorbonium/ECE-4710/docs/markdown/novemberReport.md

 We have a display that we are driving over SPI.
 But a display is *actually, kind of*, a **lot** of data.
 So, Isaac decided that it would be best to add a 5th board for specifically driving the display.

 <img src="images/Screen.jpg" alt="Screen!" width="400" style="background-color:White"/>

+## LED Wrappers Everywhere

+Each board now has a wrapper around the LED library that Isaac wrote for specifically controlling the LEDs from the perspective of how they are configured.
+For example, the register file can set specific register numbers, the controller specific control wires, or highlighting specific MUX inputs.
+This makes developing for the boards easier.